embedded-insurance/diachronic/packages/migrate/README.md

 This will happen when you rename a state or remove it.

 #### You messed up the shape of the machine context.
-Suppose you save something to the workflow context and it got past the type checker and your tests.
-You can easily deploy a migration function that takes the old context and rewrites it to the shape the rest of tour program expects.
+Suppose you save data to the workflow context in the wrong place and it got past the type checker and your tests.
+With your "normal" fix you can deploy a migration function that fixes it for all running workflows.
+Just write a function that takes the old context and returns it in the right shape.

 #### You want to recalculate a running timer based on arbitrary logic.
 You can return the timers the new machine will have as a function of the previous timers, context, and state.
 The framework will set them for you.

 If you want to cancel a timer, simply omit it from the return value of the migration function.

+Situations where a migration function is nice to have:

+#### Arbitrary domain data changes.
+Perhaps you forgot to normalize email addresses to all lower case.
+You guessed it: You can deploy a migration function to fix this too.

+#### Database migrations.
+A workflow may be an entity workflow that writes part of its context to a database row whenever the context changes.

+You can update the database record on migration automatically by implementing the DbFns interface.
+These are just two functions: One takes the context and returns the value you want to write, the other writes it.

+The function is memoized so write is only called when the row data changes.